Darkosxl/Darkosxl/README.md

-AI artist and dev.
+Just a dev.
+DIO fan.
 HMU on bscemarslan@gmail.com for any request